 While your ethnicity, family history and age may be significant factors, according to our Benenden Hospital Matron Ali Curtis, an unhealthy lifestyle which includes smoking and drinking more than the recommended amount of alcohol can have a direct negative impact on our blood pressure.

 But, says Ali, we have choices and can make changes to our lifestyle.
 An increased waist measurement of more than 40 inches for men and 35 inches for women has a direct link to an increased blood pressure and poor cardiac outcomes.
 Eating a sensible diet and staying active with even gentle exercise on a regular basis will help us to stay at a healthy weight and improve our fitness levels.
+Check out our article on the Wellness Solution Plate.

 Get on top of your heart health